t-cbailey/Barkapedia-Back-End/README.md

 1. start the Firebase emulators (using Firestore and Firebase Auth) using `firebase emulators:start`.
 2. start the local server using `ts-node listen.ts`.
 3. seed the database with `ts-node db/seed/runSeed.ts`.

+This is easier done by having some terminal windows in the background, if you don't want to clutter your VSCode window.